csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 entirely turned to digital technology.
-One particular advantage of storing a signal digitally is that once the changing signal has been converted to a discrete series of values, it can effectively be
-\'cloned\' an clones can be made of that clone with no loss or distortion of data.
+One particular advantage of storing a signal digitally is that once the changing signal has been converted to a discrete series of values, it can effectively be *cloned* as clones can be made of that clone with no loss or distortion of data.
 Mathematical routines can be applied to prevent errors in transmission, which could otherwise introduce noise into the signal.